kono10/mykubernetes/README.md

 * NodeportIP Services: exposes a set of pods to the outside world, only good for dev
 * LoadBalancer: Legacy way of getting network traffic into a cluster, only allows access to one specific set of pods.
 * Ingress Service: Exposes a set of services to the outside world.
 Can route requests to multiple services.
   * Nginx -> community led project endorsed by kubernetes, setup will change depending on the environment (local, google cloud etc.).
 Ingress controller will create an nginx pod that handles routing.
+Nginx will bypass cluster IP and go directly to a pod.
+Cluster IP will keep track of pods.
   * kubernetes -> project led by the company nginx

 ## Volumes, Pv's, and PVC's